raffaelespazzoli/must-gather-operator/README.md

 ## Proxy Support

 The MustGather operator supports using a proxy.
 The proxy setting can be specified in the MustGather object.
-If not specified, the cluster defaul proxy setting will be used.
+If not specified, the cluster default proxy setting will be used.
 Here is an example:

 ```yaml
 apiVersion: redhatcop.redhat.io/v1alpha1